 But similar to H color grades, the difference is apparent when placed next to a D diamond.

 Notice how even though its entire table isn’t covered in yellow, there are areas where it’s clearly visible.
 On the other hand, the table of the D diamond is clean.

 The yellow in an I diamond is also more noticeable when it’s viewed from the side.

 Check out the I color diamond below.

-The yellow is hidden in the face-up view, but when I rotated the image, the color is visible.
+The yellow is hidden in the face-up view, but when I rotated the image, it’s apparent.

-Compare it to this colorless diamond, and you’ll understand why there’s a gap between I color diamonds and ones with the highest grades.
+Compare it directly to a colorless diamond, and you’ll understand why there’s a gap between I color diamonds and ones with the highest grades.

-What are the Differences Between H and I Color Diamonds?
+What are the Differences Between H and I Diamonds?